Panihati: History

-With the partition of Bengal in 1947, "millions of refugees poured in from East Pakistan."
-In the initial stages bulk of the refugees were non-agriculturists.
-A few of them made their own arrangements, but "it was squatters who made the East Bengali refugees famous or infamous."
-Squatting (jabardakhal in Bengali) ranged from the forcible occupation of barracks to the collective take-over of private, government and waste land.
-"This happened as early as 1948 with middle class refugees in the Jadavpur area: first on government land and then on private property, leading to violent clashes.
-Having won the battle, the elated squatters named their colony ‘Bijaygarh’, the Fort of Victory."
-By 1949, there were 40 such colonies in Jadavpur, Kasba, Santoshpur, Garia and Behala, in the south-eastern part of the city, and 65 in the Dum Dum and Panihati zone in the north.
-Subsequently squatters colonies also came up along the west bank of the Hooghly and by 1950, there were 150 such colonies.
-It has to be borne in mind that the squatters were in a way “self-settlers” in the absence of adequate official arrangements for rehabilitation.
-Within a very short time the refugees (quite often with government/ administrative support) not only found a place to stay but developed a society with markets, schools, temples and sometimes even colleges, hospitals and recreational centres.
-Efforts have been made in more recent years to regularise land/property rights in the refugee colonies.

 Geography

 Location

 Panihati has an average elevation of 13 metres (42 feet).

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked in the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.

 Panihati is bounded by Bandipur, Iswaripur and Karna Madhabpur on the north, Manish Pota, Bilkanda, Jugberia, Muragachha and Teghari on the east, North Dumdum and Kamarhati on the south, and Khardaha on the west.

 Panihati Municipality is located on B.T.
-Road, Kolkata - 700110 at the western side of Sodepur railway station.
-Besides Panihati town, Panihati Municipality also has jurisdiction over Sukchar, Sodepur, Ghola and Agarpara.
+Road, Kolkata - 700114 at the western side of Sodepur railway station.
+Besides Panihati town, Panihati Municipality also has jurisdiction over Sukchar, Sodepur, Natagarh, Panshila, Ghola and Agarpara.